ollywaldron23/drag-predictor/README.md

 ![Drag Predictor App](frontend/src/assets/Drag-Predictor-App.png)

-Overview -
+Overview:

-This app was built as a hands-on project to explore how machine learning can be applied to predicting physical properties — specifically, drag coefficients for 2D shapes.
-It combines:
+This app was built as a hands-on project to explore how machine learning can be used to predict physical properties — in this case, drag coefficients for 2D shapes.

-A React frontend with SVG-based shape rendering
-A Python backend using scikit-learn to train and serve the model Dynamic shape generation with tunable aspect ratios (e.g. ellipses, rectangles) A lightweight ML workflow to simulate real-world predictive modeling
+It combines a clean React frontend with SVG-based shape rendering, a Python backend using scikit-learn to train a model, dynamic shape generation with tunable aspect ratios (for ellipses, rectangles, etc.), and a simple ML workflow to simulate real-world predictive modelling.

-The goal was to demonstrate:

-Full-stack integration between a modern frontend and a Python ML backend Interactive visual representation of abstract physics concepts Practical use of Python for fast scientific prototyping and inference
+The aim was to demonstrate integration between frontend and ML backend, visual interactivity for abstract physics concepts, and practical use of Python for fast prototyping in a physics/data context.

-Frontend -

-Built with React
+Frontend:

-Shape carousel with real-time aspect ratio adjustment Sends inputs to backend via HTTP POST and displays predicted drag coefficient
+React app with a shape carousel and aspect ratio slider.
+Sends inputs to backend via HTTP POST, displays predicted drag.

-Backend -
+Backend:

-Python API using a trained ML model (scikit-learn) Accepts JSON inputs and returns predicted drag values Simulates basic physics-informed ML inference
+Python API running a trained ML model for drag coefficient prediction.
+Receives JSON data, returns predicted drag values.

-Additional Notes -
+Additional Info:

-Aspect ratio is a unitless parameter that defines shape geometry Demonstrates end-to-end flow: UI → model → prediction Built for demonstration and learning purposes — not intended for production use
+Aspect ratio is a unitless numeric parameter influencing shape geometry.
+Demonstrates full-stack integration of React UI with Python ML backend for scientific modeling.
+For evaluation purposes only; not production-ready.